 Traditionally, the Holy week observances exhort us to reflect on events of Jesus’ last days.
-Typically, we recognize and recount Jesus’ death and resurrection.
+Moments that affirm the story of a new kingdom unfolding “on Earth as it is in Heaven.”
+We recognize and recount Jesus’ death and resurrection.

 But what about Saturday?
 Why, as Christians, do we brush off that “extra” day?
 The Jews recognize Saturday as the Sabbath day.
 However; for those of us who follow Christ, the Sabbath transitioned to Sunday.
 Perhaps the implications of what that in-between day meant to those closest to him do not even cross our minds.
 We know what happened on Sunday.
 But I’m guessing they were left: